Woutah/pyside6-utils/readme.md

-# PySide6 Utilities
+# PySide6 - Utils
-PySide6-utilities implements several useful PySide6 widgets, models and delegates as well as some other utility functions The package contains registrars for all new widgets, which can be used register the widgets in QtDesigner to quickly build UI's.
+`pyside6-utils` implements several useful PySide6 widgets, models and delegates as well as some generally useful utility functions
+The package contains registrars for all new widgets, which can be used register the widgets in QtDesigner to quickly build UI's.

-This package was mainly developed around the DataClass-visualization, in tandem with [].
+This package was mainly developed for the DataClass-visualization and editing, in tandem with [].

 A quick list of the main widgets: